braincat/api/docs/deployment.md

 docker run -p 9999:8443 -v /Users/simon/structurizr:/usr/local/structurizr structurizr/api
 ```

+After starting the Docker container, you should be able to navigate to, for example, [https://localhost:9999](https://localhost:9999) in your web browser and see the Structurizr API home page.

 ### Publishing the HTTPS port

 By default, the Docker container doesn't expose any ports, although Apache Tomcat is listening for HTTPS requests on port 8443.
 The ```-p 9999:8443``` parameter in the above command publishes this port, making it accessible outside of the container on port 9999.